Are you good with numbers and good with people? Are you an innovative problem solver with excellent research skills?

 Where to work

 Most market researchers work either in a market research agency, consultancy, or within the marketing divisions of large industrial or commercial organisations (e.g. P&G, Unilever and Tesco).
 Market researchers often specialise within the sector, such as in consumer or social research.
 The Government Statistical Service (GSS) is also known for its recruitment of market researchers into a range of divisions, such as finance, public health and housing, to manage and tabulate statistics.
-See the Office for National Statistics Jobs pages for more details.
+For public sector opportunities see the Government Statistical Service and also the Office for National Statistics Jobs pages

 A number of larger advertising agencies also include market research and econometrics divisions within their group structure e.g. Kantar Operations (part of WPP Group).